Adapted Digital Assessments

 - 'Question and answer' papers

-PDF file with answer boxes in the paper itself for candidates to type their answers on screen. - 'Question only' papers
+A PDF with answer boxes in the paper itself for candidates to type their answers on screen. - 'Question only' papers

-Supplied with 'Digital Answer Booklets' for candidates to type their answers into a separate file.
+A PDF with no answer boxes - candidates use a 'Digital Answer Booklet' or word processor to type their answers into a separate file.

-- 2. SQA sends digital papers on CD some weeks in advance of the day of the exam.
+- SQA sends the digital papers on CD some weeks in advance of the day of the exam or makes the files available for secure download.

-- 3. On the day of the exam, school staff load the the digital papers (and answer booklets, if required) on to:
+- On the day of the exam, school staff load the digital papers (and answer booklets, if required) on to the pupils' devices.